How to embrace the year of the horse - A life coaches guide

 As we leave the Snake behind, the Year of the Horse is a reminder that growth comes from both reflection and action.
 By combining lessons from the past year with clear, purposeful steps forward, you can make this year one of meaningful progress and fulfillment.

 Action Step: Choose one area of life to focus on this month — career, health, or personal relationships — and commit to one intentional action per week to move forward.
+Use that template above in Step 2. and your life will change.

 Wrapping up